wagerweaver/rokcat-core/README.md

 ## 🤝 Contributing

 This repository is currently private and in early-stage development.
-To request access or collaborate, please contact [Your Name] or open a private issue once permissions are granted.
+To request access or collaborate, please contact Tyron de Guise or open a private issue once permissions are granted.

 ---